|

 The Stroke Risk Identification Program is designed to: 1) identify individuals who are at high risk of developing stroke; 2) review and counsel with the participants screening results, and 3) provide them with identified community medical resources for intervention treatment.
 The correlation between the high frequency of cerebrovascular disease and the incidence of poverty supports our priority efforts in the elderly, the working poor and the minority populations.
 The program is standardized, and data is available in aggregate or site specific.

 The NC Stroke Association is currently in the process of enhancing the post-stroke outcomes and secondary prevention with “Beyond the Hospital”, a program that is designed to meet JCACHO standards of patient education, using evidenced- based questions.
-Then, put a button from this page “Beyond the Hospital” to it.
-The association’s infrastructure provides the mechanism for implementation, and it was piloted at Stanly Regional Medical Center, and launched, statewide, in 2007.
+The association’s infrastructure provides the mechanism for implementation.
 The program is standardized, and data will be available, hospital specific.

 Strategic Partnerships